Worldsheet: Wrapping the World in a 3D Sheet for View Synthesis from a Single Image: Related work

+\myparagraph{Differentiable mesh rendering} Recent work on differentiable mesh renders \cite{kato2018neural,liu2019soft,ravi2020accelerating} allow learning 3D structures through synthesis.
+NMR \cite{kato2018neural} and SoftRas \cite{liu2019soft} reconstruct the 3D object shape as a mesh by rendering it, comparing it with the input image, and back-propagating losses to refine the mesh geometry.
+CMR \cite{kanazawa2018learning}, CSM \cite{kulkarni2019canonical} and U-CMR \cite{goel2020shape} build category-specific object meshes from images by deforming from a mean or template category shape through silhouette (and keypoints in \cite{kanazawa2018learning}) supervision.
 Our method is aligned with the analysis-by-synthesis paradigm above.
 However, unlike most previous works that apply differentiable mesh rendering to objects, we learn the 3D geometry of \textit{scenes} through the rendering losses on the novel view.
 Moreover, instead of predicting a texture flow as in \cite{kanazawa2018learning,goel2020shape}, we propose to analytically sample the mesh texture from the input view with a differentiable texture sampler.
 Unlike \cite{pavlakos2019texturepose}, our differentiable texture sampler considers multiple mesh faces in the z-buffer (soft rasterization instead of only the closest one), and assumes perspective (instead of orthographic) camera projection.